rashidmajeed/terraform-EKS-Cluster/README.md

 10. Run Terraform Commands to Create AWS EKS Cluster
 11. Connect to EKS Cluster

-Hope this will be good learning guide
+ Hope this will be good learning guide.

-, .